 Go out and help others.
 It can be anything as easy as listening to others and empathizing to volunteering at local shelters and soup kitchens.
 Helping others brings life back into perspective and realize how people are leading their lives.
 Sometimes the size of our own problems is just too small in any case.

-I am NoorJehan Arif, co-founder and partner at my Technology and HR solutions company, Mushawar Consulting.
-I blog at http://www.noorjehanarif.com and http://www.rockethq.co/blog and am a career and business coach.
-I assist young professionals to become better and stronger individuals and young businesses to become better and stronger corporates.
-Currently, am planning on an entrepreneurial magazine and trying to finish my first piece of fiction.
+I am NoorJehan Arif, co-founder and partner at my Technology and HR solutions company, Mushawar Consulting .
+I also blog at http://www.noorjehanarif.com and .
+I am also a career and business coach; I also assist young professionals to become better and stronger individuals.